 Sadly, not all teams mature to the point of truly taking advantage of empowerment as a benefit of Agile.
 The most frequent obstacles that contribute to that include a lack of trust between leadership and employees, poor communication, low tolerance for failure, and setting unrealistic and unclear expectations.

 As a result, most organizations focus on other benefits of Agile ways of working, like speed, without striving for the long-term benefits of deliberately empowering their teams.

 As Agile coaches, we’ve seen both ends of this spectrum.

 We’ve coached teams that revel in the lasting effects of team and individual empowerment.
 We’ve also seen plenty of teams and leaders who believe team empowerment as a benefit of Agile is just wishful thinking.

 In this article, we explore what it truly takes for a team to achieve empowerment on the individual, team, and organizational levels.

 Origins of Empowerment in Agile

-Consequently, the idea of empowerment in Agile has been part of the methodology since its inception.
+Consequently, the idea of team empowerment in Agile has been a core components since its inception.